Kau5h1K/FRAM/README.md

 5. facultyLogin.py: Faculty login module using credentials.
 6. resize.py: Performs image resizing.

-`It is advised to clone this project inside python installed folder.`
+`NOTE: It is advised to clone this project inside python installed folder.`